Mutual Annihilation of Tiles: Motivation

 \section{Motivation}

 Let $\mathbb Z_n$ be the additive cyclic group with order $n$.
-A subset $A$ in $\G$ is called a \emph{tiling set} (or a \emph{tile}) if there exists some $B\subseteq\G$ such that $\{A+b\}_{b\in B}$ forms a partition of $\G$, $(A,B)$ is then said to be a \emph{tiling pair} in $\G$ and we will write $\G=A\oplus B$.
-Alternatively $A$ is called a \emph{Euclidean spectral set} if there exists some $S\subseteq\G$ such that $\{e^{2\pi i\bra{a,s}/n}\}_{s\in S}$ forms an orthogonal basis on $L^2(A)$ with respect to the counting measure\footnote{the notion of dual groups is avoided here to keep the notations simpler, also in the context of this paper it is more convenient not to distinguish them as we will be using tiling complement as spectrum directly.}. $(A,S)$ is then said to be a \emph{Euclidean spectral pair} in $\G$.
-Here $\bra{a,s}$ is the usual Euclidean inner product.
-If $(A,B)$ is a tiling pair, then we will say that $A,B$ \emph{complement} each other in $\G$.
+A subset $A$ in $\G{n}$ is called a \emph{tiling set} (or a \emph{tile}) if there exists some $B\subseteq\G{n}$ such that $\{A+b\}_{b\in B}$ forms a partition of $\G{n}$, $(A,B)$ is then said to be a \emph{tiling pair} in $\G{n}$ and we will write $\G{n}=A\oplus B$.
+Alternatively $A$ is called a \emph{Euclidean spectral set} if there exists some $S\subseteq\G{n}$ such that $\{e^{2\pi i\bra{a,s}/n}\}_{s\in S}$ (Here $\bra{a,s}$ is the usual Euclidean inner product) forms an orthogonal basis on $L^2(A)$ with respect to the counting measure. $(A,S)$ is then said to be a \emph{Euclidean spectral pair} in $\G{n}$.
+If $(A,B)$ is a tiling pair, then we will call them \emph{tiling complements} of each other in $\G{n}$.
 Alternatively if $(A,S)$ is a Euclidean spectral pair, then we will call $S$ a \emph{Euclidean spectrum} of $A$.

 A fundamental question of the sampling theory, known as the Fuglede conjecture \cite{fuglede1974}, asks whether these two types of sets coincide.
 The conjecture has been disproved in $\mathbb R^d$ for $d\ge 3$ \cite{farkas2006, matolcsi2006, kolounzakis2006, matolcsi2005, tao2004}, while for $d=1,2$ it remains open.
-Their coincidence in finite Abelian groups are equally important due to not only the wide application of discrete systems, but also its partial equivalence to the conjecture in $\mathbb R^d$ \cite{dutkay2014, iosevich2013, wang1996}.
+Their coincidence in finite Abelian groups are equally important, and are partial equivalent to the same conjecture in $\mathbb R^d$ \cite{dutkay2014, iosevich2013, wang1996}.
 On $p$-adic fields it is known to be true \cite{fan2016, fan2019}.

 So far there are quite a number of positive results in cyclic groups, in which the methods evolves.
-To keep the overall size of the paper short they are not to be fully listed here .
-For groups generated by two elements the number of results (all positive) are limited and methods therein are mostly combinatorial \cite{fallon2022, Iosevich2017, shi2020, zhang2021}.
+To keep the overall size of the paper short they are not to be fully listed here.
+For groups generated by two elements, the number of results (all positive) are limited and methods therein are mostly combinatorial \cite{fallon2022, Iosevich2017, shi2020, zhang2021}.